USNavalResearchLaboratory/turboWAVE/docs/dev-module.rst

 	1. Publisher-consumer mechanism
 	2. Containment hierarchy

 The preferred turboWAVE style is to use the horizontal publisher-consumer model, with modules containing only lower level constructs.
-Ideally these lower level constructs are formal ``ComputeTool`` objects, but there are still elements (as of this writing) that fall outside this convention.
-In order to handle these there is also a quasi-tool protocol.
+Ideally these lower level constructs are formal ``ComputeTool`` objects.

 In principle the publisher-consumer model can handle most of the inter-module relationships one needs, but in some cases a containment structure is irresistible.
 The longest-standing such relationship is the containment of ``Species`` modules within the ``Kinetics`` module.
 The SPARC hydrodynamics modules actually have two levels of containment, the ``HydroManager`` module contains ``EquilibriumGroup`` modules, and the ``EquilibriumGroup`` modules contain ``Chemical`` modules.